SupaxInc/system-design-101/Concepts/7-Caching.md

 ## Read-through

+- Read-through caching is a strategy where the cache sits between the application and the database.
+- When a read request comes in:
+  1. The application first checks the cache for the data.
+  2. If the data is in the cache (cache hit), it's returned immediately.
+  3. If the data is not in the cache (cache miss), the caching system automatically fetches it from the database, stores it in the cache, and then returns it to the application.
+- Key differences from cache-aside:
+  - The application doesn't need to know about the underlying data source.
+It always reads from the cache.
+  - The cache itself manages data retrieval from the database, not the application code.
+- Advantages:
+  - Simplifies application code as cache management is abstracted away.
-- Similar to the cache aside strategy.
-Cache in a read-through strategy always automatically stays consistent with the database.
+  - Ensures that the cache is always consistent with the database for read operations.
-- The cache library, or the framework, takes the onus of maintaining consistency with the database.
-On the contrary, in the cache aside strategy, we have to write explicit logic to update the cache.
+- Disadvantages:
+  - Initial reads for uncached data might be slower due to the extra step of caching.
+  - Not suitable for data that changes very frequently, as the cache might become outdated quickly.
-- Application data in this strategy is also lazy-loaded in the cache only when the user requests it.
+- Like cache-aside, read-through also uses lazy loading, populating the cache only when data is requested.
-- Also, the data model of the cache has to be consistent with the database since it is updated automatically by the library.
+- Often used in combination with write-through or write-behind strategies to handle data updates.

 ## Write-through

-- Cache sits in line with the database.
-Every write goes through the cache before updating the database.
+- In write-through caching, the cache sits between the application and the database.
+- When data is written:
+  1. The application writes the data to the cache.
+  2. The cache immediately writes the data to the database.
+  3. The write operation is considered complete only after both the cache and database are updated.
+- Advantages:
-- This maintains high data consistency between the cache and the database.
+  - Ensures strong consistency between the cache and the database.
+  - Reduces the risk of data loss in case of cache failures.
+- Disadvantages:
-    - Adds a little latency during the write operations since the data has to be additionally written to the cache.
+  - Slightly higher latency for write operations due to the two-step write process.
-- This caching strategy works well for use cases where we need **strict data consistency** between the cache and the database.
-It is generally used with other caching strategies to achieve optimized performance.
+  - May increase the load on the database, as every write operation hits the database.
+- Best used in scenarios where data consistency is critical and write operations are not too frequent.

-## Write-back
+## Write-back (also known as Write-behind)

-- Helps optimize application hosting costs significantly.
-- Data is directly written to the cache instead of the database, and the cache, after some delay, as per the business logic, writes data to the database.
+- In write-back caching, the cache again sits between the application and the database, but handles writes differently.
-    - Could be a ***batch operation*** that happens once in awhile to update the DB
-- This is what I pulled off in my stock market game.
-If there are quite a number of writes in the application, developers can reduce the frequency of database writes to cut down the load on it and the associated write operation costs.
+- When data is written:
+  1. The application writes the data only to the cache.
+  2. The write operation is immediately considered complete.
+  3. The cache asynchronously writes the data to the database after a delay or when certain conditions are met.
+- Advantages:
+  - Significantly reduces write latency as seen by the application.
+  - Can greatly reduce database load by batching multiple writes together.
+  - Excellent for write-heavy workloads or when there are frequent updates to the same data.
+- Disadvantages:
-- A risk in this approach is if the cache fails before the DB is updated, the data might get lost.
-Again, this strategy is clubbed with other caching strategies to get the best of all the worlds.
+  - Risk of data loss if the cache fails before writing to the database.
+  - Potential consistency issues between cache and database during the delay.
+- Implementation variations:
+  - Time-based: Cache writes to database after a set interval.
+  - Size-based: Cache writes to database when it accumulates a certain amount of changes.
+  - Combination: Using both time and size thresholds.
+- Often used in scenarios where performance is critical and some level of data inconsistency can be tolerated.

+Both strategies can be combined with read-through or cache-aside strategies for a comprehensive caching solution tailored to specific application needs.